 And so, a long epoch is about to end.
 When I landed on Camano Island in 1998, it was to be for 2-3 years – just enough to finish the Microships and take off.
 But life has a way of throwing little curves, and there were enough of those to slowly grow roots much deeper than the ones I had to rip free when I left Ohio on my bicycle in 1983.
 Not only does that get harder with age, but “the wanderer’s danger is to find comfort,” as William Least Heat Moon once said.
-Or, even more poetically, this exquisite graffiti I spotted back in 1986 or so on a San Francisco municipal bus:
+Or, even more poetically, this exquisite poem by Mary Barnard I spotted back in 1986 or so, written in Sharpie on the back of a seat in a San Francisco municipal bus:

 on its side